TriPham2110/Quintessence/README.md

 9. The link will lead the user to the main page to interact with other webpages using a local server

 # to-do things
-1. Expand the applications of this project such as including music, photo gallery, etc.
+ Expand the applications of this project such as including music, photo gallery, etc.
-2. Figuring out how to demonstrate the realtime database on firebase for user's device